Edlantigua888/cis106-/finalproject/deliaveble3/resume.md

 <hr>

-**Organizational warehouse management**
+**Organizational Warehouse Management**

   *I have more then more four years of experience leading warehouse organization inventory  management solves discrepancies and problems with the  cycle counter system*

-*skills with offices 365 and power points,word Excell customers services communications*
+*Skills with offices 365 and power points,word Excell customers services communications*

 ## Additioal links